top of page

 Design Process

-• Help users prioritize their most important tasks
+✔ Prioritization – Help users focus on their most important tasks first.

 Routines.png